 Not to mention, every human being (almost) knows that our bodies are 70% made up of water.

-Therefore, when the conditions are favorable (winters), when one exhales warm and moist vapor on the colder day, the breath hits the surrounding air i.e cold as well as humid, results in the formation of tiny water droplets.
+Therefore, when the conditions are favorable (winters), when one exhales warm and moist vapor on the colder day, the breath hits the surrounding air i.e cold as well as humid, which results in the formation of tiny water droplets.

 Hence, a misty cloud-like appearance can be seen when we exhale.
 To put it differently, the colder air causes the warm moisture of the breath to condense into tiny water droplets, which we see when we exhale during winters.